 ● Marketing Education

 It is the policy of the Ar-We-Va Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact: Rachel Merkel or Sharon Stickrod, Equity Coordinators, Ar-We-Va Community School, 108 Clinton Street, Westside, IA 51467, phone 712-663-4311 or email email@example.com or firstname.lastname@example.org.
+If you have questions or a grievance related to this policy please contact: Sara Edholm or Sharon Stickrod, Equity Coordinators, Ar-We-Va Community School, 108 Clinton Street, Westside, IA 51467, phone 712-663-4311 or email firstname.lastname@example.org or email@example.com.

 NOTICE OF NONDISCRIMINATION

 Applicants for admission and employment, students, parents, employees, source of referral of applications for admission and employment, and all unions or professional organizations holding negotiated agreements or professional agreements with the school districts are hereby notified that the district does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission or access to, or treatment or employment in its programs and activities.
-Any person having inquiries concerning the Ar-We-Va School District’s compliance with the regulations implementing Title VI, Title IX, Americans with Disabilities Act or Section 504, 104.8, 106.9, Office for Civil Rights Guidelines, IV O, Iowa Administrative Code, 287.12 (8), 95.3, 95.4 (1) & 95.6 is directed to contact: Rachel Merkel or Sharon Stickrod, Equity Coordinators, Ar-We-Va Community Schools, Westside, Iowa 51467 - Phone 712-663-4311.
+Any person having inquiries concerning the Ar-We-Va School District’s compliance with the regulations implementing Title VI, Title IX, Americans with Disabilities Act or Section 504, 104.8, 106.9, Office for Civil Rights Guidelines, IV O, Iowa Administrative Code, 287.12 (8), 95.3, 95.4 (1) & 95.6 is directed to contact: Sara Edholml or Sharon Stickrod, Equity Coordinators, Ar-We-Va Community Schools, Westside, Iowa 51467 - Phone 712-663-4311.